 REDUCING YOUR RISK OF LYMPHEDEMA AFTER BREAST CANCER

 Although there is no proven way to prevent lymphedema, there are some things you can do to reduce your risk after breast cancer.
-First of all, it’s important to be aware of the risk and seek care if you notice any signs or symptoms.
+First, it’s essential to be aware of the risk and seek care if you notice any signs or symptoms.

-You can also take care to maintain a healthy body weight and eat a low-sodium diet.
-Take steps to reduce the risk of infection or injury that can trigger lymphedema, especially to affected areas, such as by keeping your skin clean and well moisturized.
-Do not use an at-risk arm for blood draws, get injections or have your blood pressure taken.
+You can also maintain a healthy body weight and eat a low-sodium diet.
+Keep your skin clean and well moisturized by reducing the risk of infection or injury that can trigger lymphedema, especially in affected areas.
+Do not use an at-risk arm for blood draws, get injections, or have your blood pressure taken.
 Avoid wearing tight or restrictive clothing or jewelry.
 Always seek medical attention at the first sign of infection, such as redness, fever, pain, or increased swelling.

 Talk with your healthcare provider about other ways to help prevent lymphedema.
 Make these precautions a part of your life.
-Compare your hands and arms on a regular basis.
-Learn what is normal for you so that if you see changes you can seek medical help as soon as possible.
+Compare your hands and arms regularly.
+Learn what is normal for you so that you can seek medical help if you see changes as soon as possible.

 BE AWARE – KNOWLEDGE IS POWER

-There is no way to know whether or not you will develop lymphedema after breast cancer, but early detection is key to the treatment and management of lymphedema.
-Be aware, knowledge is power and self care is essential.
+There is no way to know whether or not you will develop lymphedema after breast cancer, but early detection is key to treating and managing lymphedema.
+Be aware knowledge is power, and self-care is essential.

-Dr. Marisa Weiss, chief medical officer and founder of Breastcancer.org says, “I can say from experience that the time right after diagnosis, when you are considering options and planning treatment, is a blur.
-When you are feeling so anxious and overwhelmed, it is hard to listen, understand, and decide.
+Dr. Marisa Weiss, chief medical officer and founder of Breastcancer.org, says, “I can say from experience that the time right after diagnosis when you are considering options and planning treatment, is a blur.
+Feeling so anxious and overwhelmed makes it hard to listen, understand, and decide.
 So even if lymphedema gets mentioned during this time, you may not remember it.
-Or it may not come up because the focus is really on getting you well.
+Or it may not come up because the focus is on getting you well.
 So if lymphedema does develop later on, it can feel like yet another insult to the body, one that many women weren’t fully prepared for.
-The good news is that women can learn how to manage it and lead normal lives.“
+The good news is that women can learn how to manage it and lead everyday lives.“